|

 pedestrian

 way that links Hospital Street and Pillory Street.
-What doesn't
+It wouldn't have

 For copyright reasons, I

 owners would like to build there.
-But you can see it for yourself by
+But - I have to admit - it would

 One of the things objectors

-don't like is that part of the new building will be built around the
+didn't like was that part of the new building will be built around the

-brick chimney which is currently an object of interest to
+brick chimney which is currently an object (centre) of interest to

 townspeople and visitors alike.
-One of the objectors is Nantwich
+One of the objectors was Nantwich

 Jeff Stubbs, said: ". . . we consider that to build another